 Post update: This style has since been discontinued, but the Anita Momentum Underwire Sports Bra is similar.

 When I came across this bra, I thought it looked super comfy, but it didn't have a way to adjust the straps like the Juno and the Luna.
 As I looked into it a little closer, though, I noticed the description said that the braided straps stretch and self-adjust.
 Worth a shot, I thought.
 And after trying it on, I can say that the straps actually do stretch out to fit a taller, longer torso like mine!

 I love the back of this bra with its crisscross, open design.
 It definitely provides less coverage than the two sports bras above, which means more flexibility in range of motion, but on the other hand it only offers support for low to medium-impact activities (walking, yoga, etc).
 I will also be using this bra for just lounging around the house when I don't feel like wearing a regular bra.

 The Hot Shot is made for less-busty chests and best fits those with an A, B, or C cup.
 It also has removable cups if that's something you like.

 My one complaint with this bra is that the curved seams on the front can be seen when wearing a tighter tank top or t-shirt, but that's about it.

 Overall, I love the Hot Shot!
 It's really comfortable for my less-than-busty chest and perfect for lighter activities.
 The self-adjusting straps are a nice feature and will make it a great sports bra for many long torso women.

-Brooks Moving Comfort's Hot Shot Sports Bra is available in sizes Extra Small to Extra Large.
+Brooks Moving Comfort's Hot Shot Sports Bra is available in sizes Extra Small to Extra Large (now discontinued).